Teaching Geography: Workshop 4

 This program focuses on two locations in the arid region of North Africa/Southwest Asia.
 First we visit Jerusalem in a search to understand the conflicts that have erupted in this holy city.
 Then, in Egypt, we investigate this desert nation's limited natural resources.
-Our classroom segments show students grappling with what it means to live in Israel's occupied territories and engaging in some creative map-making as they map the Nile River.
+Our classroom segments show students grappling with what life is like in Israel's occupied territories and engaging in some creative mapmaking as they map the Nile River.

 Part 1.
 Israel: Sacred Space Under Siege

 This program explores Jerusalem's history as a religiously significant city for Muslims, Jews, and Christians and the conflict that has erupted over competing claims for city sectors.
 The case study investigates the spatial distribution of religious groups throughout the city and seeks answers to how Jerusalem can be equitably organized in the future.
 The classroom segment explores contested space in Israel and what it means to be a refugee living in occupied territory.
 Students discuss the conflicts in Israel and work in groups to address problems of living in refugee camps.

 - Identify the physical and human factors that serve to define a region.